-You can interact with the BL652 over the air via the Virtual Serial Port Service using the Laird Toolkit app, available for iOS or Android.
+You can interact with the BL654 over the air via the Virtual Serial Port Service using the Laird iOS or Android "BL6xx Serial" app, available free on the Apple App Store and Google Play Store respectively.

-You may download smartBASIC applications onto the BL652 Over The Air using a BT900-US/BL652 devkit and a smartBASIC application from GitHub.
+You may download smartBASIC applications onto the BL654 Over The Air using a BT900-US/BL652/BL654 devkit and a smartBASIC application from GitHub.
 Contact your local FAE for details.